genevate/style_guides/programming/basic.md

 ## Code Rules

-0. Use spaces instead of tabs (i.e. soft tabs).
+* Use spaces instead of tabs (i.e. soft tabs).
-0. Never leave trailing whitespace.
+* Avoid leaving trailing whitespace.
+* Remove spaces from blank lines.
-0. End every file with a blank new line.
+* End every file with a blank new line.
+* Write tests that demonstration passing and failing requirements.

 ## Sandi Metz' Rules